Representing the Women’s Equality Party has been one of my most rewarding and life-affirming experiences. It’s fun, hard work, a huge honour.

 I’ve done it three times: as 2016 GLA list candidate, as WEP’s first-ever local council candidate getting 7% of the vote, and in 2018 in Ladywell getting 26.1% of the vote.
 I’ve been a WEP member since the beginning, and I’m one of our most active activists in my branch, Lewisham, and also as Spokesperson for Equal Health and as a member of the Policy Committee.

-My professional background is writing, directing and producing for theatre; my work has been cited by Arts Council England as model of good practice for inclusion and diversity.
+My professional background is writing, directing and producing theatre; my work has been cited by Arts Council England as a model of good practice for inclusion and diversity.
 I’ve worked in major theatres and made socially-engaged touring productions with grass roots communities.
 I’m comfortable engaging with stakeholders ranging from politicians, to business, to local interest and disenfranchised groups, in convening discussions, making policy and negotiating.
+Despite contracting Covid and living with it still, I spent 2020 advocating and making work for freelances and supporting people living with dementias and learning disabled people.
+"We never closed."

-I’ve lived in London for 20 years and worked in half its boroughs.
-Locally, I’m a school governor as safeguarding lead and I see the inequalities that women encounter.
-I want to be part of making London the first gender-equal city, and will work with our GLA list to progress towards that for 2020.
+I’ve lived in London for over 20 years and worked in half its boroughs.
+I've been a school governor as safeguarding link and daily I see the intersectional inequalities that women encounter.
+I want to be part of making London the first gender-equal city, and will work with our GLA list to progress towards that for 2021.